 - 58. From a substantive point of view, the above projects brought significant changes to the portfolio.
-RFSP, REP-II, and NRGP-marked the turning point toward the next generation of IFAD strategy based on COSOP 2006, one predicated on a more holistic, growth-oriented poverty reduction, dovetailed with the Government's GPRS II and FASDEP II, but one that would moderate, although not eliminate, some of its earlier emphasis on geographic targeting to address the North-South divide. - Whole sub-sector focus on rural and micro finance.
-RFSP was the first mono-sectoral, country-wide intervention for rural finance in Ghana.
+RFSP, REP-II, and NRGP - marked the turning point toward the next generation of IFAD strategy based on COSOP 2006, one predicated on a more holistic, growth-oriented poverty reduction, dovetailed with the Government's GPRS II and FASDEP II, but one that would moderate, although not eliminate, some of its earlier emphasis on geographic targeting to address the North-South divide. - 59.
+Whole sub-sector focus on rural and micro finance.
+RFSP was the first monosectoral, country-wide intervention for rural finance in Ghana.
 Its scope of intervention encompassed the macro (policy, regulatory), meso (apex organizations) and micro (individual rural finance institution, informal savings and credit groups) levels.
 In 2010, IFAD launched RAFIP, as a successor to RFSP.
 While preserving many features of RFSP, RAFIP's will tap into financing agricultural value chains.
-The first tranche of IFAD's loan for RAFIP has started disbursing, albeit with delays.
-RAFIP design, in line with IFAD's Rural Finance Policy, emphasises building capacity of rural finance institutions and their apexes, not establishing credit lines.
+The first tranche of IFAD's loan for RAFIP has started disbursing, albeit with delays, RAFIP design, in line with IFAD's Rural Finance Policy, emphasises building capacity of rural finance institutions and their apexes, not establishing credit lines.
 On the other hand, the Government and Parliament of Ghana have expressed concern over the exclusive "capacity building" nature of RAFIP.
 In their opinion, in some instances demand for capacity building from micro finance institutions has been low and resulted in low disbursement.
 They have also questioned the assumption of adequate liquidity for lending in the micro finance system (RAFIP is conducting a study on this subject).
 They have suggested looking into these aspects as well as other instruments such as credit guarantee schemes to encourage further investments in agriculture.
-From its side, IFAD is trying to intensify its dialogue with Ministries and the Parliament to improve understanding of rural finance principles and good practices A joint review exercise may be timely to take stock of the situation. - 60.
-New direction towards decentralization.
-NORPREP's paramount justification was to field an experiment to support on one hand decentralization (well before Government's first Decentralization Action Plan promulgated in 2003) and community demand driven local development (infrastructure and income generating activities).
-63 This was a relatively new area for IFAD.
+From its side, IFAD is trying to intensify its dialogue with Ministries and the Parliament to improve understanding of rural finance principles and good practices.
+A joint review exercise may be timely to take stock of the situation.